Lightstreamer/Lightstreamer-kafka-connector/examples/airport-demo/README.md

 ```

 which requires every subscription to include a filtering value for the _bind parameter_ `key`.
-Upon consuming an incoming message, Kafka Connector will then route the record if the subscribed item has specified a filtering value that matches the record key.
+Upon consuming an incoming message, the Kafka Connector will then route the record if the subscribed item has specified a filtering value that matches the record key.

 ## The Producer